 Digital jobs that can be done anywhere.
 Businesses that can flourish from a refugee’s tent.
 Because when people have the jobs they need, the risk of violence fades.

-Small businesses strengthen local economies.
-They help whole communities bounce back from violence.
-They can even help stop the next war from happening—by strengthening households, giving young men another choice besides fighting, and providing everyone hope for the future.
+The more families earn, the harder it is for violence to spread.
+Small businesses help whole communities bounce back from war.
+They can even stop the next war from happening—by strengthening households, giving young men another choice besides fighting, and giving everyone hope for the future.

-Empowerment can’t be mass produced.
-But each new job, each new business, can have a ripple effect, transforming an entire community.
+Each new job, each new business, has a ripple effect—transforming an entire community.

 Refugees and war-torn families have what they need to flourish.
 They are more than just victims.
 They are resilient and resourceful.
 We help them start new businesses so they don’t have to flee, and so they don’t have to rely on handouts.